Sidra Data Platform (version 2020.R1: Early Elstar)¶

-The goal for this first major release of the year was to further stabilise the platform after the migration to .Net Core 3.1, focusing on bug fixing and making sure Sidra exploits the benefits of this new platform to its full extents.
+The goal for this first major release of the year was to further stabilize the platform after the migration to .Net Core 3.1, focusing on bug fixing and making sure Sidra exploits the benefits of this new platform to its full extents.
 Having said that, the team has managed to complete the development and testing of quite a large number of new features, making this a very significant release both from and stability and a functional point of view.

 We hope this release paves the way for a year full of new features and capabilities; our roadmap for 2020 cannot be more exciting!